 This recovery is being hailed as a turning point after several consecutive vintages marked by frost, hail, and drought.

 Burgundy is one of the biggest stories of the year.
-After years of painfully low yields—some villages saw harvests cut by half in 2021 and 2022—the region’s 2025 production is forecast to increase by around 30% compared with the previous vintage.
-This is a substantial change for a region where scarcity has been a key driver of soaring prices.
+After years of painfully low yields, with some villages seeing harvests cut by half in 2021 and 2022, the region’s 2026 production is forecast to increase by around 30% compared with the previous vintage.
+That’s a substantial shift for a region where scarcity has been a key driver of soaring prices.

 Champagne is showing a similarly strong recovery.
 Yields are expected to rise by approximately 25% year on year, returning the region to levels not seen since 2018.
 With global demand for sparkling wines at an all-time high, this rebound ensures better availability and relieves pressure on maisons that had been rationing allocations.

-Bordeaux, still managing the effects of vine-pulling schemes in less profitable areas, recorded more modest gains—around 10% growth in 2025.
-Even with smaller overall vineyard area, improved weather helped maintain stable output, which provides a floor of reliability for global buyers.
+Bordeaux, still managing the effects of vine-pulling schemes in less profitable areas, recorded more modest gains, around 10% growth in 2026.
+Even with a smaller overall vineyard area, improved weather helped maintain stable output, which gives global buyers a floor of reliability to count on.

-Compared to the lean years of 2021–2023, when France’s output fell below 35 million hectoliters, the 2025 vintage represents a dramatic turnaround.
-For the fine wine market, this means the pressure of extreme scarcity is easing, particularly in Burgundy and Champagne, where supply levels had reached crisis lows.
+Compared to the lean years of 2021 through 2023, when France’s output fell below 35 million hectoliters, the 2026 vintage marks a dramatic turnaround.
+For the fine wine market, the pressure of extreme scarcity is easing, especially in Burgundy and Champagne, where supply levels had reached crisis lows.

 France’s 2025 wine harvest